VELUX Product Codes Explained & Where To Find Them

 As with VELUX windows, there are three elements to the codes used for VELUX flashing.
 The middle section of the code uses the same format for size as the windows (see above), so the same size flashing will be used as for your window.

-EDW, EDP, EBW & So On
+EDW, EDP, EBW & so on

 • E - the first E simply indicates the product is a flashing